-Weather lore remains one of the most popular topics readers ask about, especially in the weeks and months leading up to winter each year.
-This fall alone, we received hundreds of emails and comments, both here and on our Facebook page, from readers sharing their predictions for the coming year.
-Based on the shape of persimmon seeds, the width of the stripes on woolly bear caterpillars, the behavior of insects, or the thickness of farm animals’ fur, would-be prognosticators come out of the woodwork every year to offer their pronouncements.
+Weather folklore remains one of the most popular topics readers ask about, especially in the weeks and months leading up to winter each year.
+This fall alone, we received hundreds of emails and comments, both here and on our Facebook page, from readers sharing their predictions for the coming season.
+Based on the shape inside persimmon seeds, the width of the stripes on woolly bear caterpillars, the behavior of insects, or the thickness of farm animals’ fur, would-be prognosticators come out of the woodwork every year to offer their pronouncements.

 - As many days old as is the Moon on the first snow, there will be that many snowfalls by crop planting time.

 - If ant hills are high in July, winter will be snowy.

 - If the first week in August is unusually warm, the coming winter will be snowy and long.

 - For every fog in August, there will be a snowfall the following winter.

 - Squirrels gathering nuts in a flurry will cause snow to gather in a hurry.

 - As high as the weeds grow, so will the bank of snow.

 - A green Christmas = a white Easter.